Norman Cob: Characteristics

 The head is well-proportioned and similar to that of the Selle Français, with wide nostrils, small ears and a straight or convex facial profile.
 The neck is thick, muscular and arched.
 The mane is sometimes hogged.
 The shoulders are broad and angled, the chest deep and the withers pronounced.
 The body is compact and stocky, with a short, strong back.
 The hindquarters are powerful, although not so much as in heavy draught breeds, and the croup muscular and sloping.
 The legs are short, muscular and strong, with thick bone, but less massive than most draught breeds.
 The feet are round, wide and solid.

 Colours accepted for registration include chestnut, bay and seal brown (the latter called black pangaré by the breed registry, although these horses are genetically brown, not black with pangaré markings).
 Bays with white markings are the most popular.
 The Norman Cob is a calm, willing horse with strong personality.
 Its Thoroughbred ancestry gives them energy and athleticism, and makes them mature faster than other draught breeds.
 They show great endurance when ridden, and are relatively hardy, accepting outdoor living and changes in climate.
 Traditionally the Norman Cob had its tail docked, a practice that continued until January 1996, when the practice became illegal in France.

 There are three general subsets within the breed: horses used under saddle, those used in harness, and those destined for meat production.
-Horses may be automatically registered if at least 87.5 percent of their ancestors (seven out of eight) were registered Norman Cobs.
+Horses may be automatically registered if at least 87.5 per cent of their ancestors (seven out of eight) were registered Norman Cobs.
 Purebred stallions may not be bred more than 70 times per year.
 Foals produced through artificial insemination and embryo transfer may be registered, but cloned horses may not.
 In general, breeders look to produce horses with good gaits and an aptitude for driving, while keeping the conformation that makes the Norman Cob one of nine French draught breeds.